 Any variable interest rate is set to change when a reset rate comes up.
 This can happen with credit cards, student loans, auto loans, and—most notably—home loans.

 Adjustable rate mortgages (ARMs) use variable interest rates.
 When the rate “resets,” you’ll get a new interest rate and then a new payment.
+The date when it resets is known as the mortgage reset date.
 For ARMs, you might see a change after the first year or at the five-year mark depending on your home loan agreement.